Originate/exosphere/tutorial/part_2/16_network_objects.md

 with a built-in domain-specific API!
 This API allows us to not simply query and update data, but to interact with it on a higher level.

+Our application only scales the parts of it that are used a lot, and replaces individual services instances when they get old, similar to how a biological organism exchanges its cells.
+This means code in a service-oriented architecture can for example leak some memory without that being so much of a problem, and our application can satisfy many different types of traffic patterns at the same time.

+Many of the structural design patterns for OO development can be applied to services:
+* __Adapter:__ a service provides a different interface to another service
+* __Decorator:__ a service provides the same interface as another service, but with additional functionality
+* __Facade:__ a service provides a simplified interface to an entire subsystem of services
+* __Proxy:__ a local service acts as an interface for a remote system

+Be mindful when using these structural patterns though - they incur extra network trips!

 ## Differences to the relational data model